livechat/chat-window-ios/README.md

 ### Snap Call

 LiveChat SDK offers built in Snap Call (https://snapcall.io) integration.
 To benefit from that feature you have to prepare you application for requesting a mic permission from the user.
-That can be done by adding the `NSMicrophoneUsageDescription` key to the `Info.plist` file.
+That can be done by adding `NSMicrophoneUsageDescription` and `NSCameraUsageDescription` keys to the `Info.plist` file.

 ## Sample Apps